NGIFR/stringhash/README.md

 # stringhash
-some string hashing, we try to find collision of hash between (different) strings.
+Some string hashing, we try to find collision of hash between (different) strings.
 We will use multithreading to maximize the work performed by the processor.

 This piece of code is normally devoted to C#, however the chosen language is here C++ and there is no "built-in" (imho, afaik) hashing function for C++ object.
 So I looked up for a C# hashing function code on Internet (Link given in the source code)